On exact truncation of backward waves in elastrodynamics: Elastrodynamic Green's tensor

 The second principle is

 otherwise, $\hG_{1j}$ blows up at $x_2=\pm\infty$.
 In section 3, we shall determine the branch cuts of the three functions to realize (P1) and (P2).
-We first make some preliminary remarks regarding the choice of branch cuts for the three functions. \begin{myremark} The branch cut of $\sqrt{\Delta}$ is not so essential as it just affects the definitions of $\mu_\pm^2$ in (\ref{eq:mupm}); we only require that $\sqrt{\Delta}$ is analytic along the SIP to protect (P1).
+We first make some preliminary remarks regarding the choice of branch cuts for the three functions. \begin{remark} The branch cut of $\sqrt{\Delta}$ is not so essential as it just affects the definitions of $\mu_\pm^2$ in (\ref{eq:mupm}); we only require that $\sqrt{\Delta}$ is analytic along the SIP to protect (P1).
 To achieve (P2), we may directly adopt the positive real axis as the branch cuts of $\sqrt{\mu_\pm^2}$ so that $\arg\mu_\pm\in[0,\pi)$.
-However, this cannot guarantee (P1). \end{myremark} From the continuity conditions (\ref{eq:cond:1}) and (\ref{eq:cond:2}) and the two governing equations (\ref{eq:gov:12}) and (\ref{eq:gov:21}), the eight unknowns $p_j^\pm$ and $q_j^\pm$ can be derived on the SIP.
+However, this cannot guarantee (P1). \end{remark} From the continuity conditions (\ref{eq:cond:1}) and (\ref{eq:cond:2}) and the two governing equations (\ref{eq:gov:12}) and (\ref{eq:gov:21}), the eight unknowns $p_j^\pm$ and $q_j^\pm$ can be derived on the SIP to bypass zeros of $\Delta$ and $\mu_\pm^2$.
 They are given by

 and

 Then, $G_1$ can be obtained via the following inverse Fourier transform,

 where the second equality holds by Cauchy's theorem and by the two principles (P1) and (P2).
 Consequently, by a simple translation, one obtains $G_1(x;y)=[G_{11}(x;y);G_{21}(x;y)]^{T}$ given by